hbc/Intro-to-R-QMB/lessons/01_introR-R-and-RStudio.md

 ### Console command prompt

-Interpreting the command prompt can help understand when R is ready to accept commands.
-Below lists the different states of the command prompt and how you can exit a command:
+Interpreting the command prompt can help one understand when R is ready to accept commands:

 **Console is ready to accept commands**: `>`.